webguru103/smooch-docs/pages/docs/configuring-messaging-channels.md

 ## Smooch SDKs

-In contrast with integratable channels like Facebook Messenger and Twilio SMS, the Web and Mobile SDKs only need to be passed an `appToken` from a Smooch app in order to be initialized.
+In contrast with third-party channels like Facebook Messenger and Twilio SMS, the Web and Mobile SDKs only need to be passed an `appToken` from a Smooch app in order to be initialized.
 So no integration step is required.

 ## Integrations